sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       In SONiC, the list of containers contains only one.

    * Node selector labels<br/>
       A label is a `<key>=<value>` pair.
 A manifest may carry multiple labels.
 Each node that joined, can be described with multiple labels.
 A pod will be deployed only in nodes, where all the labels of the manifest are matched with the labels on the node.
 In short of full/subset of node labels should completely match with all labels on the manifest.
-This leads to the term "eligible nodes", where node labels matching is one of the many requirements to meet, for deployment of a pod.
+This leads to the term "eligible nodes", where node labels matching is the requirement to meet, for deployment of a pod, in SONiC usage scenario.

       SONiC switch can add labels describing its version, platform, ... as labels.
 This can help create manifests for specific version and platform and ...